Intellivision: Decade

 As early as 1981, Dave Chandler's group began designing what would have been Mattel's next-generation console, codenamed Decade and now referred to as the Intellivision IV.
 It would have been based on the 32-bit MC68000 processor and a 16-bit custom designed advanced graphic interface chip.
-Specifications called for dual-display support, 240×192 bitmap resolution, 16 programmable 12-bit colors (4096 colors), antialiasing, 40×24 tiled graphics modes, four colors per tile (16 with shading), text layer and independent scrolling, 16 multicolored 16×16 sprites per scan-line, 32 level hardware sprite scaling.
+Specifications called for dual-display support, 240×192 bitmap resolution, 16 programmable 12-bit colors (4096 colors), anti-aliasing, 40×24 tiled graphics modes, four colors per tile (16 with shading), text layer and independent scrolling, 16 multicolored 16×16 sprites per scan-line, 32 level hardware sprite scaling.
 Line interrupts for reprogramming sprite and color registers would allow for many more sprites and colors on screen at the same time.
 It was intended as a machine that could lead Mattel Electronics into the 1990s; however, on August 4, 1983, most hardware people at Mattel Electronics were laid off.

 Intellivision III

 Also in 1981, Mattel Electronics executives indicated to APh, interest in a successor system for 1983.
 Although planned for some time, APh redirected staff efforts on the Intellivision III hardware around summer 1982.
 Based on a faster CP1610 for backward compatibility, APh developed an updated graphics STIC chip with 4x the resolution, more sprites, and more colors.
 Mattel Electronics programmers developing the EXEC software.
 When Mattel Electronics cancelled the project in mid-1983, Toshiba was laying out the new graphics chip, consoles expected to be in production by Christmas, cartridges to be ready by January 1984, according to Glenn Hightower of APh.
 A Mattel document titled Target Specification Intellivision III has the following.